nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 1. Listing all the tasks. <br>
 Format: `list`

-The List Command shows a list of all tasks in the task manager so that you will be able to keep track of different tasks on different days.
+The List Command shows a list of all tasks in the task manager so that you can take a look at your tasks all at one go.

 You will be able to view all of today’s tasks and  tasks that are due before a specific date.
 There will be index numbers allocated at the side of each task which will be needed for other operations such as deleting a task or selecting a task.